The word "church" in our Bibles has alarming roots. Why did the translators use it?

 "One of the most important symbols in Freemasonry is a circle with a dot in the center—part of their motif—-the shape that is drawn by the compass.”3

-Throughout Europe and England, the circle was a significant occult symbol and remains so today.
+The circle was a significant occult symbol throughout Europe and England and remains so today.
 It connotes inclusion or influence, as does that of being surrounded.
-Many good symbols such as the five-pointed star and the six-pointed Star of David become the occult pentagram, pentacles, and the hexagram when encircled, and each is used with prominence in Freemasonry and Witchcraft.
+Many good symbols, such as the five-pointed star and the six-pointed Star of David, become the occult pentagram, pentacles, and the hexagram when encircled, and each is used with prominence in Freemasonry and Witchcraft.
 Does a circle surrounding these and other symbols place them under the influence of occult powers?

-Recently, I had occasion to pray with an individual whom Jesus was calling out of a high position within the occult.
+Recently, I prayed with an individual whom Jesus was calling out of a high position within the occult.
 During our prayers, she asked if we could use a word other than "church" as we prayed.
-That startled me and when I asked, her reason was that what we refer to as occult covens are referred to as churches by those within occult circles.
+That startled me, and when I asked, her reason was that what we refer to as occult covens are referred to as churches by those within occult circles.
 She wanted to be clear that her prayers referred to the Body of Christ and not to occult churches/covens/circles.

 Why do occult organizations such as the Church of Illumination, Church of Scientology, Church of Wicca, Church of Satan, and others embrace the word "church" in their identity?
 Do they better understand its true meaning and significance?
 Could it be that we are naive?

-Since the word "church" has no foundation in truth, we would be wise to move away from its use in our Bibles, writings, and speech, replacing it with terms such as "those people I call", "governing assembly", "congregation", or similarly suitable translations, more directly referring to God's people rather than to a place.
-I am favouring the word "Senate" as being a more accurate descriptive of Jesus' intent since it carries the role of governing:
+Since the word "church" has no foundation in truth, we would be wise to move away from its use in our Bibles, writings, and speech, replacing it with terms such as "those people I call," "governing assembly," "congregation," or similarly suitable translations, more directly referring to God's people rather than to a place.
+I favour the word "Senate" as being a more accurate description of Jesus' intent since it carries the role of governing:

 "senate - noun - An assembly or a council of citizens having the highest deliberative and legislative functions in a government, specifically."
 American Heritage Dictionary

-Even our meeting places would do well with a change away from meeting in "the circle" to our "gathering place", "place of assembly", or "worship center."
+Even our meeting places would benefit from a change from meeting in the church/circle to our "gathering place," "place of assembly," or "worship center."

-Compare Jesus' words in the verses that follow, and see the richness of the real meaning.
+Compare Jesus' words in the following verses and see the richness of the meaning.

 I will build My church; and the gates of Hades will not overpower it.
 (Matthew 16:18)

-In Jesus' day, walls encircled cities and access was by way of the gates.
+In Jesus' day, walls encircled cities, and access was through the gates.
 Was Jesus thinking of Samson?
-In their plan to capture and then take Samson's life the Philistines locked him in the city of Gaza4 but he tore the gates from its hinges and carrying them to the top of a nearby hill.
+In their plan to capture and then take Samson's life, the Philistines locked him in the city of Gaza4, but he tore the gate from its hinges and carried them to the top of a nearby hill.

 When Jesus calls the citizens of his kingdom to a governing assembly, the confines of the realm of the evil spirits (Hades) that encircle us will not be able to hold us when we determine to break free of its bondage.